shyampurk/m2m-traffic-corridor/README.md

 # Smart Traffic Management System for Emergency Services

 ##OVERVIEW
-This is a simulated demonstration of realtime traffic control to enable passage of an ambulance through an ad-hoc, on demand traffic corridor.
+This is a simulated demonstration of realtime traffic control to enable passage of an ambulance through an ad-hoc, on-demand traffic corridor.

 ##INTRODUCTION
-This demo assumes a pre defined route starting from Mount Zion Hospital, San Fransisco to San Fransisco General Hospital, along with a bunch of traffic signals which man the intersections enroute.
+This demo assumes a pre defined route starting from Mount Zion Hospital, San Francisco to San Francisco General Hospital, along with a bunch of traffic signals which man the intersections enroute.

 The client application consists of a mapbox based web interface for simulating ambulance movement through this pre-defined route.
-Whenever an ambulance starts its journey from Mount Zion hospital, it periodically sends its location data to a traffic management server (TMS) hosted on IBM Bluemix.
+Whenever an ambulance starts its journey from Mount Zion hospital, it periodically sends its location data to a Traffic Management Server (TMS) hosted on IBM Bluemix.
 The TMS also keeps a tab of the traffic signals and tracks the movement of ambulance along the route.
 Whenever the ambulance is within a centain distance of an approaching signal, the TMS commands that traffic signal to turn Green to allow the passage of traffic.
 After the ambulance crosses the signal, TMS issues another command to the signal to resume its normal operation.

 The entire communication between the ambulance, the TMS and the individual traffic signals happens via PubNub.